 IRMA is designed to enhance performance at mine sites and believes that the transparency and information generated by audits can help mines improve performance.
-Mines can participate in IRMA's audit system and no matter what their performance level relative to the IRMA Standard.
+Mines can participate in IRMA's audit system regardless of their performance against the IRMA Standard.